eneiascs/dsm-experiments-evaluation/README.md

 * Run the experiment using the command `./run.sh`

-* The execution results will be written in the file `results.dat` inside each folder.
+* The execution results will be written into the file `results.dat` inside each folder.

 * After finishing execution, exit the container with `exit`.